Kimberley Kitching: Personal life

 Kitching was married to Andrew Landeryou, previously a well-known political blogger; her father-in-law Bill Landeryou was a state government minister in Victoria.
 The couple married in 2000 after meeting at a Labor fundraising night in country New South Wales.
 In 2001, the couple purchased Wardlow, a heritage-listed mansion in Parkville, Melbourne.
 The couple separated due to financial difficulties in the mid-2000s, and Kitching filed for bankruptcy in 2005, selling Wardlow to clear her debts; the bankruptcy was annulled in 2006.
 They did not divorce and later resumed their relationship.

+Death and aftermath

 Kitching died from a suspected heart attack in the Melbourne suburb of Strathmore, on 10 March 2022, at the age of 52.
 Following her death, allegations emerged that Kitching had reportedly complained about bullying by Labor's Senate leadership team, consisting of Penny Wong, Kristina Keneally and Katy Gallagher.
 The leadership team denied the allegations and all were present at Kitching's funeral.
-Labor leader Anthony Albanese said Kitching had made no official complaint about the matter, and said he would not hold an enquiry into the claims.
+Labor leader Anthony Albanese said Kitching had made no official complaint about the matter, and said he would not hold an inquiry into the claims.